hgentl/BirdRecords/README.md

 ---

 ## Design Highlights
-The project utilises defencive programing practeses and error handling to ensure a robust and CRUD system which can handle errors.
-The system encorprates
+The project uses defensive programming and error handling to create a robust record-keeping system.
+It incorporates CRUD operations, input validation, exception handling, persistence, and automated testing.

 ### Data Modeling
-The collection is represented using a `Map<Bird, ArrayList<LocalDate>>`, with each Bird object acting as a key and its associated value containing the dates on which it was sighted.
+The collection is represented using a `Map<Bird, ArrayList<LocalDate>>`, with each `Bird` object acting as a key and its associated value containing the dates on which that bird was sighted at that location.

-This structure allows multiple locations to be represented for the same species while keeping each location's individual sighting dates separate.
+Because `Bird` objects are considered equal based on their species and location, the collection can maintain separate sighting records for the same species at different locations.

 ### Defensive Programming
-Input is validated before it is added to the system.
-Bird objects reject null and empty species or location values, while the collection validates that referenced birds exist before updating their sighting data.
+Input is validated before it is added to the system. `Bird` objects reject null and empty species or location values, while the collection validates that referenced birds exist before updating their sighting data.

-Species and location names are also normalised to lowercase when a Bird object is created, helping to prevent accidental duplication caused by differences in capitalisation.
+`Species` and `location` names are also normalised to lowercase when a `Bird` object is created, helping to prevent accidental duplication caused by differences in capitalisation.

 ### Error Handling
 Invalid operations result in `IllegalArgumentException`, while errors encountered during CSV creation are handled using `IOException`.
-Date input is validated using LocalDate, with invalid dates converted into meaningful exceptions for the caller.
+Date input is validated using `LocalDate`, with invalid dates converted into meaningful exceptions for the caller.

 ### Persistence
 The `BirdSightings` class can export the current collection to a CSV file, allowing the recorded data to persist beyond the lifetime of the application.